ortus-docs/contentbox-docs/developing/globals.md

 `#cb#`
 ===

 The `cb` object contains a variety of common methods for retrieving ContentBox content and settings.
-Methods include:
+Below are some common methods used to retrieve and create HTML content:

 Content and Settings Retrieval Methods
 ------------------------